Mould is common in Australian homes and can be a regular trigger for asthma.

 When does mould spread?

 Mould thrives in damp and wet conditions and is commonly located in wet areas such as the bathroom, laundry, and kitchen.
-However, has also been known to become present after floods, water inundation and long periods of wet weather.
+However, it has also been known to become present after floods, water inundation and long periods of wet weather.

 Mould spores can float in the air and can be inhaled.
 These spores are not usually visible to the naked eye therefore you may not even know that mould is present.